spheredev/neosphere/README.md

 (https://travis-ci.org/fatcerberus/minisphere)

-miniSphere is the successor to Chad Austin's original *Sphere* JavaScript game engine, written from the ground up in C.  Games are written entirely in JavaScript, providing a powerful development platform on par with writing a game in C++.
+miniSphere is the successor to Chad Austin's original *Sphere* JavaScript game engine, written from the ground up in C.  Games are coded in JavaScript, making for a very powerful development platform on par with writing a game in C++.

-miniSphere uses [Allegro 5](https://github.com/liballeg/allegro5) on the backend and [Duktape](http://duktape.org/) on the frontend.
-As both of these are portable to various platforms, miniSphere can be compiled successfully on all three major platforms (Windows, Linux, and OS X)--and possibly others--with no changes to the source.
+miniSphere uses [Allegro 5](https://liballeg.org) on the backend and [Duktape](http://duktape.org/) on the frontend.
+Both of these libraries are cross-platform and *very* portable, enabling miniSphere to be built on all three of the major platforms (Windows, Linux, and OS X).

 The Game Engine
 ---------------

-Sphere games are written in JavaScript.
-The engine exposes a collection of low-level functions through the JavaScript environment, leaving higher-level game logic entirely up to script.
+*Sphere* games are written in JavaScript.
+The engine exposes a collection of low-level functions to the JavaScript environment, leaving higher-level game logic entirely up to script.
 In this way, any kind of game you can imagine can be developed.

 The Compiler
 ------------

-miniSphere's compiler, **Cell**, uses JavaScript to control the build process.
+**Cell**, miniSphere's compiler, uses JavaScript to control the build process.
 Out of the box, the compiler supports ECMAScript 2015 transpilation, allowing you to use new JavaScript syntax such as classes and arrow functions in your game.
 A basic Cellscript might look like this: